Who we are

 Our online presence is hosted on our web hosting platform.
 Our platform provides us with the online platform that allows us to promote our organisation and services to you.
 Your data may be stored through the platform’s data storage, databases and the general applications.
 They store your data on secure servers behind a firewall.

 We follow accepted ISO standards to store and protect the personal data we collect, including the use of encryption if appropriate.
 All information you provide to us is stored on our secured servers within the EEA.
 From time to time, your information may be transferred to and stored in a country outside the EEA in relation to provision of the services.
-The laws in these countries may not provide you with the same protection as in the EEA; however, any third party referred to above outside of the EEA has agreed to abide by European levels of data protection in respect of the transfer, processing and storage of any personal data.
+The laws in these countries may not provide you with the same protection as in the EEA; however, any third party referred to above outside of the EEA has agreed to full compliance with GDPR in respect of the transfer, processing and storage of any personal data.
 By providing your data to us, you agree to this transfer and storage.
 However, we will ensure that reasonable steps are taken to protect your data in accordance with this privacy notice.

 As the transmission of information via the internet is not completely secure, we cannot guarantee the security of your data transmitted to our site and any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.